-The following list includes a new faculty checklist, important employment and academic information, and campus resources.
+The following list includes a new educator checklist, important employment and academic information, and campus resources.

 The fall semester is a time for you to focus on your courses, make connections with your colleagues, and settle in at UW-Eau Claire.
 We understand how overwhelming the first semester can be and recommend participating in professional development opportunities once you have completed one semester.